Keeping records and reporting in temporary storage

 Note that even if the temporary storage operator issues, in their own records, a reference or an entry number for the goods received in the facility, this detail cannot be used as previous procedure in the customs declaration.
 The correct document code, MRN and goods item number, if any, must be used as previous procedure.

 If one of the details is incorrect, the declaration remains open in Customs' system, and the placement of the goods under the procedure cannot be verified.
-Customs requests the holder of the temporary storage authorisation to provide information on the consignments that haven’t been placed under a customs procedure, based on the details submitted to the Safety and Security Declaration Service (AREX) of Customs.
-When the holder of the authorisation releases goods from the storage facility, they must check that the release documents indicate the correct code for previous procedure and an MRN that matches the entries in the records.
+Customs requests the holder of the temporary storage authorisation to provide information on the consignments that haven’t been placed under a customs procedure, based on the information obtained by Customs.
+When the holder of the authorisation releases goods from the storage facility, they must check that the release documents indicate the correct code for previous procedure, MRN and goods item number, matching the entries in the records.

 - Union Customs Code, Articles 144–149, and Delegated Regulation, Article 116